MOMables® Healthy Lunches for Kids

 How to Clean Water-Bottle Straws

-One way to keep the straws clean is to keep a baby bottle brush on hand.
-This is a great tool for reaching in those tough-to-reach spots in the straw and give it a thorough cleaning by hand.
+The best way to wash water bottle straws is to regularly clean them with a straw brush.
+This is a great tool for reaching those tough-to-reach spots in the straw and give it a thorough cleaning by hand.

 More Lunch Packing Tips